AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ## Results and Analysis
 The first set of tests conducted aimed to identify whether residence time of the water on the string depends on the flow rate being pumped into the basin.
 This test was conducted by starting with red dye in the basin so that the speed of the water moving down the string could be observed visually and timed.
 One team member began dosing the basin with clean water, and another team member watched the strings and began timing when the water first started to overflow from the basin.
 The timer was stopped when the first drops of dyed water reached the bottom of the strings.
 The table below presents the data gathered in these tests.

-Table 5: residence time of water on the string for varying flow rates.
+Table 5: Residence time of water on the string for varying flow rates.
 All tests conducted with size 17 tubing.
 | Flow rate (rpm) | Length of Trial 1 (secs)   | Length of Trial 2 (secs)    | Length of Trial 3 (secs)    | Average Trial Length (secs) |
 |:------: |:-------: |:--------: |:--------: |:-------: |
 | 25 | 27 | 42 | 47  | 38.67    |